mdpiper/knowledge/latex.md

     $ latexmk -pdf

-Latexmk will figure out what file to compile, whether there are biblographies, etc.
+Latexmk will figure out what file to compile, whether there are bibliographies, etc.

 To clean up intermediate and output files when finished, use